mehdihadeli/go-food-delivery-microservices/readme.md

 ## Formatting
-For formatting, I used [mvdan/gofumpt](https://github.com/mvdan/gofumpt) in my GoLand. you can do this formatting automatically by [this guide](https://github.com/mvdan/gofumpt#goland).
+For formatting, I used [mvdan/gofumpt](https://github.com/mvdan/gofumpt), [golines](https://github.com/segmentio/golines) and [golangci-lint](https://golangci-lint.run/usage/integrations/#goland) in my GoLand. you can do this formatting automatically by [this guide](https://github.com/mvdan/gofumpt#goland).

+## Live Reloding In Development
+For live reloading in dev mode I use [reflex](https://github.com/cespare/reflex) library

 ## References